cefn/watchable/packages/nevermore/README.md

 new job and attempt to pass it on to the next layer.

-A _**rate-limiting**_ `Strategy` accepts another job only when there is still a slot within this interval (until the number of launches within the interval matches `intervalLaunches`).
-When the limit is hit, it can work out when the next slot will become free, and sleeps for that duration before yielding and accepting the next job.
+A _**rate-limiting**_ `Strategy` accepts another job only when there is still a slot within this `intervalMs`.
+That is, until the number of launches within the interval matches `intervalLaunches` (intervalLaunches defaults to 1).
+When slots are exhausted, it works out when the next slot will become free, and sleeps for that duration before yielding and accepting the next job.

-A _**timeout**_ `Strategy` always accepts jobs, wraps them in a timeout job that throws an error if it hasn't settled in time before passing the task downstream.
+A _**timeout**_ `Strategy` always accepts jobs, wraps them in a timeout job that throws an error if it hasn't settled in time then passes the timeout job downstream.
 On receiving a settlement it unwraps the timeout job, so the `JobSettlement` points to the original job, rather than the modified one.

 A _**retry**_ `Strategy` always accepts jobs, wraps them in a retry job, storing extra metadata describing the count of retries attempted. `JobResolved` settlements are unwrapped to create a `JobResolved` for the original job.
-However `JobRejected` events are re-attempted until reaching the maximum number of retries for that job, and then the failure is passed back down the chain.
+However `JobRejected` events are re-attempted until reaching the maximum number of retries for that job, at which point the final `JobRejected` is passed back.

 If you wish to add e.g. a BackoffRetry or a CircuitBreaker strategy, this can extend the richness of your pipeline.
 Pass your piped strategies in the `pipes`